 Safeguarding Policy

-This policy relates to in particular Stewardship’s commitments to safeguarding and protecting the communities it is serving, staff and trustees.
+This policy relates to Stewardship’s commitments to safeguarding and protecting the communities it is serving, staff and trustees.
 Where any suspected wrongdoing is in relation to staff, the procedure set out in the Whistleblowing Policy should be followed, as appropriate.

 Over recent years there has been increasing recognition of the way in which vulnerable people can be at risk of harm from organisations and institutions that are supposed to help them, either as a result of abuse and exploitation by individuals in positions of trust, or via programme activities in general.

 This duty of care extends beyond statutory safeguarding requirements.
-Stewardship does not engage in any activity with children or adults at risk that is regulated by domestic safeguarding legislation but it does take seriously its obligations to operate in a way that ensures, so far as is possible, that its work does no harm to anyone with whom it engages.
+Stewardship does not engage in any activity with children or adults at risk that is regulated by domestic safeguarding legislation, but it does take seriously its obligations to operate in a way that ensures, so far as is possible, that its work does no harm to anyone with whom it engages.

-Given these values and in light of widely recognised risks, Stewardship has developed this policy to promote protection for all those people it comes into contact with, as well as staff and volunteers within Stewardship itself.
+Given these values, and in light of widely recognised risks, Stewardship has developed this policy to promote protection for all those people it comes into contact with, as well as staff and volunteers within Stewardship itself.

-Understanding the Risks
+Understanding the risks

 Unintentional acts may lead to harm due to a lack of ‘due diligence’ or competence or through organisational negligence, such as inadequate care and supervision, lack of policies, procedures and guidance to inform programming and practice, or lack of staff compliance with legal requirements.
 Also, deliberate actions may be taken by people with intent to abuse vulnerable people.